-#AskAboutAsthma is back for 2022.
-Now in its sixth year, the campaign is about making simple changes to children and young people’s care that will make a big difference to how they experience their asthma.
-Our vision is for every person involved in the care of a child or young person with asthma – from GPs and nurses to parents/carers, teachers and youth group leaders – to know about the four asks that can help every person to manage their condition and live full, active lives.
+#AskAboutAsthma is an annual campaign which highlights the simple changes to children and young people’s care that will make a big difference to how they experience their asthma.
+Led by NHS England – London’s Babies, Children and Young People programme, the aim is for every person involved in the care of a child or young person with asthma – from GPs and nurses to parents/carers, teachers and youth group leaders – to know about the four asks that can help every person to manage their condition and live full, active lives.
+For 2022, the campaign week took place between 3-9 October with brand new content released each day, a virtual flagship conference, information sharing on social media and in local communities led by partners and local teams across the country.
+Scroll down to find highlights from the week.

 Browse this page or jump to: